Christian Nadé

-Christian Nadé (born 18 September 1984) is a French professional footballer who plays as a forward for WoSFL Premier Division club Petershill.
+Christian Nadé (born 18 September 1984) is a French professional footballer who plays as a forward for WoSFL Premier Division club Petershill, and is also the head coach of Petershill's under-21 team.

 Nadé has played for clubs such as Troyes AC, Le Havre, Sheffield United, Heart of Midlothian and Dundee, and has also represented the France national under-21 football team.

 Early life

 Nadé was born and grew up in Montmorency, a northern suburb of Paris, France until his parents divorced when he was 13.
 He moved to England in 2006 at the age of 21.